Junior Session Sunset

 FAQ

-It’s true that despite the school calendar challenges, there is more than enough demand to fill our camper spaces in Junior Session.
+It’s true that despite the school calendar challenges, there was more than enough demand to fill our camper spaces in Junior Session.
 From a pure numbers perspective, the staffing challenges are the primary driver of this decision.

-There is another challenge with Junior Session, which relates to our waitlist.
+There was another challenge with Junior Session, which related to our waitlist.
 Prior to 2015, we had a waitlist, but it cleared every year.
 We could reliably say to new families that if they signed up before Thanksgiving every year, they’d get in as soon as the returning camper guarantee expired on November 30.
 If they signed up in March or April, they’d likely not get in that summer, but they would the following.
 That was a comfortable status quo.

 Since 2015, we have not cleared the previous year’s waitlist when the returning camper guarantee expires on November 30.
 The waitlist rolls over from year to year.
 It often takes several years to get in, and some campers age out of their camper years never getting off the waitlist.